 2) Administrator with access to resources allowed by admin settings.

-To be able to use methods available for admin user you need to proceed with authentication with the help of API key to get access to the full set of endpoints.
+To be able to use methods available for admin user you need to proceed with authentication with the help of API key to get access to the full set of API endpoints.